arthur-jacquin/edit/philosophy.md

 ### Style

-* The suckless way
+`edit` development is inspired by the suckless philosophy:

-* old school development
+- written in less than 2500 lines of C, with no dependencies
-* config.def.h
+- produces a standalone executable
-* feature-stable, not meant to grow indefinitely
+- textual, compile-time configuration, with sane defaults in config.def.h
-* suckless (C, simple, small, idiomatic, no runtime parameter...)
+- only edits text: does not try to be an IDE or a multiplexer/window manager
-* <= 3000 SLOC
+- feature-stable, not meant to grow indefinitely

 simplicity, predictability, orthogonality, powerful, intuitive editing model